 The shadows, from my short time with it so far; vary wildly in quality and pigmentation.
 Some are absolutely to die for, amazing!
 Others however require a lot of work to get any impact at all.
 I really like the variation of shades in the palette and there are several shades here that will be firm favourites.

-The chocolate smell to the palette is really very strong.
+The chocolate smell to the palette is really very strong and actually quite nauseating.
 I love chocolate as much as the next girl but the smell is too much for me and I had to do the swatches in batches because I could not sit long enough with the palette open!
-It’s nauseatingly sweet and overpowering, I do hope it dissipates over time.
+It’s revoltingly sweet and overpowering, I do hope it dissipates over time.
 Is it really just from the addition of cocoa powder or is there fragrance in there too?
 Something for me to investigate!

 - Almond Truffle – mauve toned taupe, matte